FAQs: UK Parliamentary general election

 3. Who is standing in this election?

-The Statements of Persons Nominated will be published here on Monday 8 April 2024.
+The Statement of Persons Nominated will be published here by 4pm on Monday 10 June 2024.